-There are currently 2.1 million Calix shares held short by investors – that's known as Calix's "short interest".
-This figure is 15.8% down from 2.5 million last month.
+There are currently 2.7 million Calix shares held short by investors – that's known as Calix's "short interest".
+This figure is 8% up from 2.5 million last month.

 There are a few different ways that this level of interest in shorting Calix shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Calix.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Calix.